Scottsdale Drive Bike Lanes

 Pop-up Event

-We are hosting a pop-up event at the Scottsdale Public Library (650 Scottsdale Drive, Guelph) on Wednesday June 26 from 3 - 6 p.m. where you can meet the project team, get detailed project information, and ask questions or provide comments in person.
+We hosted a pop-up event at the Scottsdale Public Library (650 Scottsdale Drive, Guelph) on Wednesday June 26 from 3 - 6 p.m. where residents could meet the project team, get detailed project information, and ask questions or provide comments in person.

 Ask us anything